I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-sesingleprivilegecheck.md

 <p><b>SeSinglePrivilegeCheck</b> returns <b>TRUE</b> if the current subject has the required privilege.</p>

 ## -remarks
 <p>If <i>PreviousMode</i> is <b>KernelMode</b>, the privilege check always succeeds.
 Otherwise, this routine uses the token of the user-mode thread to determine whether the current (user-mode) thread has been granted the given privilege. </p>

-<p>If <i>PreviousMode</i> is <b>KernelMode</b>, the privilege check always succeeds.
-Otherwise, this routine uses the token of the user-mode thread to determine whether the current (user-mode) thread has been granted the given privilege. </p>

 ## -requirements